lukaskiwitz/thesis/docsrc/source/guide/chapters/01_timeseries_simulation/timeseries_simulation_main.rst

         self.t = self.t + dt

-The step methods of GlobalProblem (rather its subclasses) and Entity (same) actually advance the simulation by one timestep for each global problem (pde-field) and each entity (cell model) respectively.
+The step methods of :class:`GlobalProblem` (rather its subclasses) and Entity (same) actually advance the simulation by one timestep for each global problem (pde-field) and each entity (cell model) respectively.